While-Listening activities are activities that are completed by the students when they are listening to a passage.

 6: Picture Dictation

-The teacher describes a pictures without showing to the students and they have to draw it.
+The teacher describes pictures without showing them to the students and the students have to draw them

 7. False Facts Dictation

-The teachers reads some statements which are false facts and students has to correct them silently and then they have to discuss them with a partner.
+The teacher reads some statements which are false facts and students have to correct them silently and then they have to discuss them with a partner.

 8. Running Dictation